Network Representation Using Graph Root Distributions: Estimation of graph root distributions

 \subsection{Estimating the GRD}

-The second part of \Cref{thm:sample_recov} gives the possibility of estimating the GRD $F$ using $\hat F_A^{(p)}$, the empirical distribution that puts $1/n$ probability mass at each row of the truncated weighted spectral embedding matrix $\hat{\mathbf Z}_A$.
+The second part of \Cref{thm:sample_recov} gives the possibility of estimating the GRD $F$ using $\hat F_A^{(p)}$.
 According to \Cref{thm:sample_recov}, we only need to show that $\hat F^{(p)}$ is close to $F$.
 To this end, we consider an intermediate object $F^{(p)}$, the distribution of truncated vector $(X^{(p)},Y^{(p)})$ with $(X,Y)\sim F$.
 The argument proceeds in two steps.

 The first step is to compare $F$ and $F^{(p)}$, which is straightforward. \begin{lemma} Under assumptions (A1-A2),

 \end{lemma}